10 Reasons to Fire Your Nanny

-When you get information from your neighbors, most of it tends to be true.
+When you get information from your neighbours, most of it tends to be true.
 You may discover that your nanny is bringing her friends without informing you.
-It is good to ask your children how their day was, and you may inadvertently discover something odd about your nanny.
-When a nanny brings her friends to your house without telling you, most likely there may be other things she may be doing in your house behind your back.
-The nanny ought to share major information on how your child’s day was with you.
-It is extremely important to have trust and openness in parent-nanny relationships.
-Keeping secrets does not promote a healthy relationship and there is no need for the parent to tolerate such a person to start with.
+It is good to ask your children how their day was, and you may inadvertently learn something odd (or not) about your nanny.
+When a nanny brings her friends to your house without telling you, most likely, there may be other things she may be doing in your home without your knowledge.
+The nanny should share critical information on how the child’s day was.
+Trust and openness are needed in the parent-nanny relationships.
+Keeping secrets does not promote a healthy relationship, and there is no need to tolerate such a person to start with.

 At first, your child may cry when left alone with the nanny.
-This could be due to anxiety.
-But if this continues over time with the child showing fear and being withdrawn in the nanny’s presence, then let that be a red flag that not all is well and there is a need for some investigation.
-If your state allows, a nanny cam can be installed in your house.
+It could be due to anxiety.
+But if this continues over time with the child showing fear and being withdrawn in the nanny’s presence, let that be a red flag that not all is well, and some investigation ought to be done.
+If your state allows, the parent should install a ‘nanny cam’ in the house.

 Chaos in the house

-Coming home from a tiring job and ending up in a house full of mess means that the nanny is not undertaking her chores well.
-A nanny helps you to unburden yourself, but that does not imply coming home to correct many wrongs.
+Coming home from a tiring job only to end up in a house full of mess, means that the nanny is not undertaking her chores well.
+A nanny helps you unburden yourself, but that does not imply coming home to correct many wrongs.
 It will thus be of no use trying to hold on to that kind of relationship.

 Are your valuables disappearing from your house and not turning up?
-Did this start happening after hiring your nanny?
-Then it is likely that there is a thief in your home and it could be your nanny.
-The nanny should not be allowed in your house or she may take another valuable item afterward.
+Then it’s apparent that there is a thief in your home.
+It could be your nanny if the valuables are missing when your nanny’s time is over.
+The nanny should then not be allowed in your house before she takes anything else afterward.

 Hooked on to electronics

-Do you come home to find the television on; or your nanny is on the phone?
+Do you come home to find the television on, or is your nanny constantly on the phone?
 Children need to be nurtured with the adults’ eyes squarely on them.
-Taking your eyes off the child for just a short time may result in a tragedy that should have been avoided.
-When you notice that most of your nanny’s time on electronics supersedes that of your child, you should prepare to have your nanny fired.
+Taking your eyes off the child for just a short time may at times result in a tragedy.
+When you notice that most of your nanny’s time on electronics supersedes that of your child, you should prepare to fire her.

 An unkempt and dirty child

-If it has become a norm to finding your child with dirty fingers and face, then it is a sign that your nanny is neglecting your child and job.
-A good nanny will clean the child’s hands and face after eating and from outdoor play.
-The diaper should be changed when full and if need be, the child is given a proper bath.
+If it has become a norm to find your child with dirty fingers and face, then it is a sign that your nanny is neglecting your child and job.
+A good nanny will clean the child’s hands and face after eating or outdoor play.
+The diaper should be changed when messed and, if need be, the child is given a proper bath.
 A nanny who cannot perform such basic nanny tasks should not be taking care of your child.
+Period.

-A parent who notices a change in the child’s behavior should act immediately.
+A parent who notices a change in the child’s behaviour should act immediately.
 Such changes, albeit minor at times, may include having night terrors, becoming too clingy, or starting to wet the bed.
-If the child is old enough to communicate, ask how their day was while assuring that all is well.
-You may be forced to install a nanny cam to investigate what transpires when you are not around.
+If your children are old enough to communicate, ask them how their day was while assuring them that all is well.
+You may be forced to install a ‘nanny cam’ to investigate what transpires when you are not around.

 Tired all the time

-A nanny should be fit and have lots of stamina to diligently do her work.
+A nanny should be fit and have lots of stamina to do her work diligently.
 She should have lots of energy to run after the child during playtime and move around while working.
 One who keeps complaining of exhaustion won’t provide the expected amount of care and work.
 She is likely to be less engaging to your child.
-Such a nanny should be fired immediately.
+The parent should fire such a nanny immediately.

-If you notice that your child keeps getting severe injuries all the time, that is yet another sign of trouble.
-Either your child is not being well supervised, or there may be some physical abuse being involved.
-The matter becomes graver if the nanny tries to hide the injuries or doesn’t report the accident cases to you.
-Accidents should not be taken for granted and if need be, have a nanny cam installed.
-Such a nanny should not be allowed near your child.
+If you notice that your child keeps getting severe injuries all the time, then that is another sign of nanny trouble.
+Either your child is not well supervised, or there may be some physical abuse involved.
+The matter becomes graver if the nanny tries to hide the injuries or not report the accident cases to you.
+This matter should not be taken for granted and, if need be, have a ‘nanny cam’ installed.
+Such a nanny should not be allowed to take care of your child.

 Arrival and departure times should be discussed and agreed upon on the vetting day.
-A nanny who calls out frequently, keeps coming late, or doesn’t turn up for work, may jeopardize your career plans.
-This shows that the nanny is neither committed to her work nor sensitive to her employer’s needs.
-The parent should cut ties immediately with the unreliable nanny.
+A nanny who calls out frequently, keeps coming late, and doesn’t turn up at work may jeopardize your career plans.
+It shows that the nanny is not committed to her work and is insensitive to the parent’s needs.
+The parent should then cut ties immediately with the unreliable nanny.

 Firing your nanny can be a difficult situation but one of the best decisions you’d have made.
-However, always seek an audience with the nanny before cutting ties as this will furnish her with the reasons for her job termination.
+However, before firing her, seek an audience with her.
+Let the nanny know your reasons for firing her.
+She will leave knowing where she went wrong.